abcboy101/notes/LGPE/README.md

 This was probably done as a workaround to allow these names to be kept in English;
 New Pokémon Snap probably wrote redundant credits like <span lang="zh-cmn-Hans">音响制作：HALF HP STUDIO（音响制作公司）</span> <i>Yīnxiǎng Zhìzuò: HALF HP STUDIO (yīnxiǎng zhìzuò gōngsī)</i> "Sound Production: HALF HP STUDIO (sound production company)" for similar reasons.

-For reference, the mainland dub of *Pokémon Journeys* actually went so far as to translate "HALF H·P STUDIO" as <span lang="zh-cmn-Hans">半马力工作室</span> <i>Bàn Mǎlì Gōngzuòshì</i> (Half Horsepower Studio), and "OLM Team Kato" as <span lang="zh-cmn-Hans">东方光魔加藤工作室</span> <i>Dōngfāng Guāngmó Jiāténg Gōngzuòshì</i> (Oriental Light and Magic, Kato Studio); so it's not without precendent for companies whose names are normally written in the Latin alphabet to use Chinese names in mainland China.
+For reference, the dub of *Pokémon Journeys* actually went so far as to translate "HALF H·P STUDIO" as <span lang="zh-cmn-Hans">半马力工作室</span> <i>Bàn Mǎlì Gōngzuòshì</i> (Half Horsepower Studio), and "OLM Team Kato" as <span lang="zh-cmn-Hans">东方光魔加藤工作室</span> <i>Dōngfāng Guāngmó Jiāténg Gōngzuòshì</i> (Oriental Light and Magic, Kato Studio); so it's not without precendent for companies whose names are normally written in the Latin alphabet to use Chinese names in China.

 <table>
 <tr>